ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 ## The Warden: Open Policy Agent

 Cloud computing has made it easy for organizations to manage their IT infrastructure on a large scale.
 However, with the ease of cloud computing comes the challenge of securing the environment and preventing accidental misconfigurations.
-This is where Open Policy Agent (OPA) comes into play.
+This is where [Open Policy Agent](https://www.openpolicyagent.org/){:target="_blank" rel="noopener noreferrer"} (OPA) comes into play.

 <img src="{{ '/img/2023-02-16-secure-cloud-foundation/warden.png' | prepend: site.baseurl }}" alt="Gandalf, You shall not pass" class="image fit" style="margin:0px auto; max-width:100%">